fourjuaneight/fourjuaneight/content/about.md

 <div class="about-container">
 {{< avatar >}}
 <div>
   <p>I'm Juan and I make websites for a living.
 This site serves two purposes: a testing ground for new web technologies I'm learning and a place to share how try to automate stuff in my life.
 I might share something other stuff.
 There's a bookshelf in case you're interested.
-Anyhow, ideally you'll see the quality of the site improve and the source code constantly evolve.
-Fair warning, I'm a shitty writer so don't expect much from the content.</p>
+But if I'm completely honest, there's usually too much stuff in my head and I need a place to offload all of that so it doesn't keep me up at night.
+So I guess that's really what this site is for.</p>
-  <p>Subscribe to the feeds:</p>
+  <p>Anyways, subscribe to the feeds:</p>
   <ul>
     <li>{{< link href="/articles/feed.json" content="Articles" >}}</li>
     <li>{{< link href="/bookshelf/feed.json" content="Bookshelf" >}}</li>